Travelling With Pets

 At the Airport:

-On your departure date, as long as your pet is in a suitable container, you can hand it over to Air Malta (or our ground handling agent) during check in, along with the rest of your baggage (if any), at least 2 hours before the scheduled departure time, to be carried in the aircraft hold by our dedicated ground handling team.
-Please make sure that you are ready to hand over all the necessary pet documentation and certificates, including the booking reference document given by the Cargo Sales Department at the time of booking.
-Passenger will then accompany their pets through the bulky luggage handling area where a dedicated handling team shall take over and assure the safety and comfort of the pet.
+On your departure date, as long as your pet is in a suitable container and within the specified weight and measurement, you can hand it over to Air Malta (or our ground handling agent) during check in, along with the rest of your baggage (if any), at least 2 hours before the scheduled departure time, to be carried in the aircraft hold by our dedicated ground handling team.
+Please make sure that you are ready to hand over all the necessary pet documentation and certificates, including the booking reference document given by the Call Centre at the time of booking.
+The passenger will then accompany their pet through the bulky luggage handling area where a dedicated handling team shall take over and assure the safety and comfort of the pet.

 On arrival at your destination, you can collect your Pet, along with the rest of your baggage (if any), from the arrivals hall of your destination airport.
 Different airports might offer different delivery services; some might accompany the pets through different channels and then proceed to the baggage reclaim area, others will have the pets delivered straight to the baggage area.
 Please make sure that you are ready to hand over all the necessary documentation and certificates to the Customs Department, if requested.